Cosmological principle: Definition

 The cosmological principle is usually stated formally as 'Viewed on a sufficiently large scale, the properties of the universe are the same for all observers.'
 This amounts to the strongly philosophical statement that the part of the universe which we can see is a fair sample, and that the same physical laws apply throughout.
 In essence, this in a sense says that the universe is knowable and is playing fair with scientists.

-The cosmological principle depends on a definition of "observer", and contains an implicit qualification and two testable consequences.

-"Observers" means any observer at any location in the universe, not simply any human observer at any location on Earth: as Andrew Liddle puts it, "the cosmological principle [means that] the universe looks the same whoever and wherever you are."
+As Andrew Liddle puts it, "the cosmological principle [means that] the universe looks the same whoever and wherever you are."

-The qualification is that variation in physical structures can be overlooked, provided this does not imperil the uniformity of conclusions drawn from observation: the Sun is different from the Earth, our galaxy is different from a black hole, some galaxies advance toward rather than recede from us, and the universe has a "foamy" texture of galaxy clusters and voids, but none of these different structures appears to violate the basic laws of physics.